 Mr. Manji founded Manji Law in 2016 to follow his passion of helping people navigate the complicated immigration system.
-Mr. Manji graduated from Georgia State University College of Law and received Master of Taxation from the Georgia State’s J. Mack Robinson College of Business.
-Published on: August 1, 2019, Last Updated on: August 10, 2019.
+Mr. Manji graduated from Georgia State University College of Law and received Master of Taxation from Georgia State’s J. Mack Robinson College of Business.
+Published on: August 1, 2019, Last Updated on: August 10, 2020.

 Book a Consultation

 We look forward to speaking with you.
 The first consultation fee is applied to the cost of your legal services.

 Manji Law is your complete immigration solution.
 If you are seeking assistance with Venezuela TPS, please give us a call.
 Manji Law can provide valuable insight, assistance, and a guiding hand to help you achieve your goals.

 Venezuela TPS H.R.
 549 is a bipartisan bill that provides Temporary Protected Status (TPS) for those fleeing what is considered a humanitarian crisis in Venezuela.
 The bill acknowledges that conditions exist that prohibit its residents to safely return.
 Proponents list the issues as ranging from increasing repression from the federal government, armed dispute, and natural disasters to an overall lack of food and medications.

 According to the USCIS, the Secretary of Homeland Security can grant TPS or temporary protected status to eligible countries and their citizens if their country is affected by certain emergencies, armed conflicts, or environmental disasters.
 That means their safe return is currently unable, or their country is unable to handle their return adequately.
 TPS is a short-term benefit and not a permanent resident status.